kubernetes/kubernetes/docs/proposals/network-policy.md

 - `ports`: A list of protocol / ports which should be accessible on the selected pods.
 If not defined, then access to the selected pods will not be restricted by port/protocol.
 - `from`: A list of source criteria which dictate which sources should be able to access the pods selected.
 If no `from` key is provided, then access will not be restricted based on source.

-Each item in the `ports` list supports the following fields:
+Each item in the `ports` list supports the following fields.
+Must match `port` AND `protocol` if both are defined.
 - `protocol`: The protocol for the given port - TCP or UDP.
 - `port`: The port on the specified protocol.

-Each item in the `from` list may declare at most one of the following:
+Each item in the `from` list may declare at most ONE of the following:
 - `pods`: A label selector which selects pods (in the same namespace as the NetworkPolicy).
 - `namespaces`: A label selector which selects namespaces.

 Note:
-- Any traffic which does not match one of the NetworkPolicy ingress rules will be dropped via a default drop behavior (this occurs whether or not network-isolation has been enabled on the Namespace).
+- For a given pod, any ingress traffic which does not match one of the ingress rules from any of the NetworkPolicy objects which select it will be dropped via a default drop behavior (this occurs whether or not network-isolation has been enabled on the Namespace).
+This allows you to apply policy to specific pods, even if the entire namespace isn't isolated.
 - All ingress rules are whitelist rules, meaning that it should be easy to resolve the case where multiple NetworkPolicy objects select the same set of pods, as there can be no conflicting rules.
 - All pods will always be accessible from the host that they are running on.
 This is required to allow for kubelet health checks.